 In 1988, the Library was moved to its current location due to the growth of the Library's collection to 45,000 texts and the expansion of its services.
-On Via di Santa Costanza, the Library is now located next to one of Rome's most important ancient monuments, the Mausoleum of Santa Costanza, built in memory of Constantine's sister.
+On Via di Santa Costanza, the Library is now located next to one of Rome's most important ancient monuments, the Mausoleum of Santa Costanza, built in memory of Emperor Constantine's daughter.

 In 2000, the Library adopted the ILS Amicus, introducing the use of international standards to catalog the collection of 75,000 monographs and 1,200 periodicals.

 In 2013, the Library introduced Summon, allowing users to simultaneously search the University's numerous electronic resources and archives.

 In 2018, following two years of intense renovations, the purchase of the entire ground floor of Cecilia Serlupi and a second external pavilion, the Library offers its users modern spaces, inspired by contemporary design, and highly technological services.

 In 2018, the Library also introduced the Alma platform, becoming the third institution in the world to use it alongside Summon.